Belfius Hockey Arena

-The Stade Justin Peeters, (formerly the Justin Peeters Stadium) is a former football stadium located in Wavre near Brussels, Belgium and the former homeground of Racing Jet Wavre, that had come over the years to be found in the northeast of the city center under the significant address Avenue du Center Sportif.
-In 2021 the city converted it to a hockey field.
+The Stade Justin Peeters is a former football stadium located in Wavre near Brussels, Belgium and the former homeground of Racing Jet Wavre, that had come over the years to be found in the northeast of the city center under the significant address Avenue du Centre Sportif.
+From 2023 through 2026 the city converted it to a hockey stadium for the national teams.